yotsov/clj-discord/README.md

 4. add to your namespace declaration (:require [clj-discord.core :as discord])

-To connect to Discord, call (discord/connect email password functions) where:
+# To connect to Discord

+call (discord/connect email password functions) where:

 1. email and password are the Discord credentials (you need to create a Discord account)
 2. functions is a map from strings to seqs of functions, which might look something like this: